benjavalero/replacer/technical-design.md

   - **ID**.
 The ID of the page, a number for internal use that can also be used to identify uniquely a page.
   - **Contents**.
 The current text contents of the page.
   - **Timestamp**.
 The date and time of the last update of the page.
 - **Dump**.
-A huge XML file, generated monthly, containing all the current Wikipedia pages.
+A huge XML file, generated monthly, containing all the current Wikipedia pages for a language.
 - **Replacement**.
 A potential issue to be checked and fixed (replaced).
 For instance, the word _aproximated_ is misspelled and therefore could be proposed to be replaced with _approximated_.

   Note the importance of the _potential_ adjective, as an issue could be just a false positive.
 For instance, in Spanish the word _Paris_ could be misspelled if it corresponds to the French city (written correctly as _París_), but it would be correct if it refers to the mythological Trojan prince.